John 1.1-5.

 The word of the Lord.

-Synagogues were a Pharisee thing.
+Synagogues were a Pharisee invention.
 They created the synagogue system because they feared their fellow Jews might forget

-Sound like a good plan?
+Sound like a plan?
 It did turn the Jews into a literate nation.
 But it actually didn’t make ’em any more devout.
-In fact
+Mandatory religious education does what it’s always done, and created

-Thing is, the bible was written in Hebrew, and from the sixth to first century
+Thing is, the bible was written in Hebrew, and from the sixth century

 And, as people will, sometimes they got a little loose with their translations.
-They’d avoid the
+They’d skip the

-Likewise whenever God did something a little too manlike for the Pharisees’ comfort, it’d trigger them too. ’Cause Moses said he’s not a man.
+Likewise whenever God does something in the scriptures which is a little too manlike for the Pharisees’ comfort, it’d trigger them too. ’Cause Moses said God’s not a man.

 Numbers 23.19 KJV - God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?